 American literary critic Lionel Trilling said of Orwell’s classic, “1984 is a profound, terrifying, and wholly fascinating book.
 It is a fantasy of the political future, and like any such fantasy, serves its author as a magnifying device for an examination of the present.”

 The novel has been included in Time magazine’s 100 Best English-Language Novels, the Modern Library’s 100 Best Novels, and on the BBC’s list of the 100 Most Influential Novels.
 On January 25, 2017, the book broke new ground when it suddenly appeared at the #1 spot on Amazon’s bestseller list, an unheard-of occurrence for a book published 68 years prior.

 Though the year 1984 now exists in the past, Orwell’s novel remains an urgent call to become aware of the assaults on our personal freedoms, and to defend humankind’s most precious right: the freedom to have our own thoughts.

-The fine press limited edition of 1984 by George Orwell is presented in three states: Lettered, Numbered and Artist Gift editions.
+This edition of 1984 by George Orwell is presented in three states: Lettered, Numbered and Artist Gift editions.
+The text is set in Kelly Sans with the Numbered & Lettered editions printed letterpress by Bradley Hutchinson in Austin, Texas on his Heidelberg Cylinder.
 The editions measure 6” x 9” and feature seventeen full color illustrations by Hugo Award-winning artist Jim Burns as well as an introduction by New York Times bestselling author Joe Hill.